Technology-Notes/Distributed-Systems-Complete/README.md

 **USE CASES**
 >To host static website

->Depoly dynamic PHP application that reads and writes information to database.
+>Deploy dynamic PHP application that reads and writes information to database.

 ### On your own: Compare the performance, functionality, and price when serving web content from S3 versus an EC2 VM